RalphBacon/BB4-MOSFETs/README.md

 Let's have a look at how they fit into the Arduino World in this video.

-00:00 Welcome to Bacon Bytes
-00:13 Intro: what is a MOSFET
-01:06 PCBWay SMT PCBs - ideal for beginners
-02:55 Resume MOSFET video
-03:13 All about the Si4599 Dual MOSFET module - great for experiments
-04:13 Whiteboard All About MOSFETs.
-First, N-Channel.
-09:30 P-Channel MOSFETs
-10:46 Reverse Polarity Protection using a P-Channel MOSFET
-13:02 Keyword Summary (for Datasheet interpretation)
-15:44 Summary

 ### PRODUCTS

 10pcs Si4599 dual N and P Channel 40V MOSFET Expansion Board Module (about $1 each + shipping)